nim-works/nimskull/doc/koch.rst

 -d:release    By default a debug version is created, passing this option will force a release build, which is much faster and should be preferred unless you are debugging the compiler.
--d:nimUseLinenoise     Use the linenoise library for interactive mode
+-d:useLinenoise     Use the linenoise library for interactive mode
                        (not needed on Windows).

 After compilation is finished you will hopefully end up with the nim